Appeals Court Rules that Mom Can’t Limit Cell Phone Use For Son Contacting Dad

 Kenneth filed the January 2014 motion requesting that Gina reimburse Kenneth for the phone he alleged that she took, as well as the cost of the phone for the months he continued to pay after the phone had disappeared, along with attorneys’ fees and sanctions.
 The court agreed that Kenneth would be entitled to reimbursement if he could prove that Gina stole the phone, but found that Kenneth had no evidence of this fact and denied his request for reimbursement.
 The court did agree that Gina was not permitted to block Kenneth’s phone number, however.
 While parents are permitted to discipline their children without court intervention, Gina admitted that she had blocked Kenneth’s phone number for reasons not related to discipline.
 The court ordered that Gina remove any blocks and that she maintain a land line phone in her home, as well, for Kenneth to call to reach his children.
 However, despite winning on the issue of having phone contact with his children restored, since Kenneth’s motion was largely based on motions the court had previously denied or that lacked merit, the court denied Kenneth any attorneys’ fees.

 If you have ever been forced to go to court on custody matters, you know how expensive, stressful, and time-consuming it can be.
 Consult a New Jersey child custody and family law attorney who will provide aggressive representation, while also seeking to keep costs and fees reasonable and emotions in check.
-Contact the Moonachie and Edgewater family law attorneys at Herbert & Weiss for a free consultation on your family law claims, at 201-440-6300.
+Contact the Englewood family law attorneys at Herbert & Weiss for a consultation on your family law claims, at 201-440-6300.